 He regularly works with the London Borough of Waltham Forest and Camden Councils as a dog behaviour advisor and has worked with Kent Police Dog School as an independent assessor along with Lewisham and Hertfordshire Councils and many more.

 Ross was delighted to be asked by The Kennel Club to speak at Crufts 2014.
 The lecture was far over-subscribed and he ended up doing two lectures to over 200 delegates.
+He was invited back to the Kennel Club Career Zone for another talk in 2015 for the last set of dog expert talks.
 He also regularly speaks at the National Dog Warden Association conferences.

-He has also appeared frequently on BBC Radio London (listen here) and numerous other stations discussing dog related topics.
+He has also appeared frequently on BBC Radio London (there are some of the interviews on our ‘Media’ page) and numerous other stations discussing dog related topics.
 He offers seminars and speaking engagements throughout the UK.